1p22geo/schrodinger/README.md

 hydrogen_ground.gif / .mp4 - a hydrogen atom in a ground state

 hydrogen_excited.gif / .mp4 - a hydrogen atom in a higher energy state

+helium_excited.gif / .mp4 - a hydrogen atom in a higher energy state